farling42/obsidian-import-json/README.md

 If you have a JSON structure which has a top-level array in which each record contains an array, you can create a separate note for each of the nested arrays by specifying the path in the "Field containing the data", using a variable name for the array index (the variable name becomes available as `@variablename` in the MD file).

-For example, setting the field to `logs[logid].logEntries` where logEntries is also an array, will create a note for each entry in the logEntries array of every entry in the higher logs array; and the MD file can access fields in the higher logs[] array using (in this case) the prefix `@logid`.
+For example, setting the field to `logs[logid].logEntries` where logEntries is also an array, will create a note for each entry in the logEntries array of every entry in the higher logs array; and the MD file can access fields in the higher logs[] array using (in this case) the prefix `@logid`  (e.g. `@logid.title`)

+In a simple form of Note name syntax, you can include the log index variable into the note name, e.g. `@logid + "-" + title`.

+The array index can be used in the note name.
+The `${}` syntax can be used like `${@logid.title}-${title}`.
+For the function `@{}` syntax, the array index must be referenced using a prefix of "impdata" - so in the above example, the note name code could use `impdata.logid.title`.

 Yes, it should be possible to access multiple nested levels of arrays.